Ditu5/SimpleForwardBot-Tg/README.md

 # 🤖 Simple Forward Bot 🤖
 A Simple Bot that can be used as a personal assistant for forwarding any message even restricted content.

-### 💠 HELP
-In the busy schedules of Noobs, it can't accept receiving Personal messages from unwanted or unnecessary users all time.
-This bot is a solution for the problem.
-All the personal messages can be managed through this bot, and our personal chat will be safe and clean.

 ### Deploying on Heroku: